Administrative Policies and Procedures Manual - Policy 7710: Property Management and Control

 5.3.
 Trading In Property

 If a department wishes to trade in an item of property on the purchase of a new item, the department should contact the University Purchasing Department for approval.
 The Purchase Requisition should identify the item to be traded in, including a full description, manufacturer, serial number, and University identification number (per property tag).
-The department trading in the property must send an Asset Adjustment form to the office of Inventory Control.
-These procedures also apply to upgrades of equipment.
+The department trading in the property must send a Request for Deletion of Assets form to the office of Inventory Control.

 5.4.
 Cannibalization of Equipment